stmcallister/terraform-intro-sample/README.md

-# terraform-intro-sample
+# Introduction to Terraform Sample Code
-This is the sample code from the talk, "Reduce System Fragility with Terraform"
+This is the sample code from the talk, "Reduce System Fragility with Terraform".